RhetTbull/osxphotos/README.md

                                   uses .jpeg for edited images but many images are imported with .jpg or .JPG which can result in multiple different extensions used
                                   for JPEG files upon export.
-Use --jpg-ext to specify a single extension to use for all exported JPEG images.
-Valid values are jpeg, jpg, JPEG, JPG; e.g. '--jpg-ext jpg' to use '.jpg' for all JPEGs.
+Use --jpeg-ext to specify a single extension to use for all exported JPEG images.
+Valid values are jpeg, jpg, JPEG, JPG; e.g. '--jpeg-ext jpg' to use '.jpg' for all JPEGs.
   --strip                         Optionally strip leading and trailing
                                   whitespace from any rendered templates.
 For